 The College requires all undergraduates to sit an exam at the end of each year.
 These are normally Tripos or University Prelim exams.

-In order to proceed with your studies at Selwyn, you must each year achieve at least the minimum honours standard (Class Three or above).
+In order to proceed with your studies at Selwyn, you must each year achieve at least the minimum honours standard (Class III or above).

 2.5.2 Examination Entries

-In the Michaelmas Term, you will be asked by your DoS to complete an examination entry form on-line via CamSIS.
+In Michaelmas Term, you will be asked by your DoS to complete an examination entry form on-line via CamSIS.
 During the Lent Term, the Tutorial Office Manager will ask you to check and confirm in CamSIS that your entry is correct.
 If it is not, you will be able to request an amendment from that page.
-The Tutorial Office Manager will check with the Director of Studies that the amendment is agreed and submit that request to the Board of Examinations.
+The Tutorial Office Manager will check with the Director of Studies that the amendment is agreed and submit that request to the Examination Access and Mitigation Committee.